achingbrain/achingbrain-www/articles/hacking-a-drone-to-add-fpv.md

 meta:
   date: 2016-06-17 09:00:00
-  title: Hacking an FPV Drone
+  title: Hacking a drone to add FPV

 Recently [Bernard](https://twitter.com/_bmordan) has been getting into drone flying and knocked up his first FPV system so I thought I'd have a go too.